SAdrakordi/Sitemap-Parser/README.md

 It is using two library xmltodict and requests.
 It's using requests to send a request to url and get the url codes than it use xmltodict to parse the sitemap and find the urls. you can use it in crowlers or webs craping or data scraping to get the all sitemap urls.
+\n
+you can install the xmltodict with this command :
+<sup>pip install xmltodict</sup>